rist-ro/rl-introduction-notes/sutton_rl.md

 $$
 By minimizing this with SGD, we are applying what we call the **naive residual-gradient algorithm**.
 This converges robustly to its minimum, but as the example on page 271 shows, it is sometimes far from the true values.

-As an alternative we can try and **minimize the Bellman error** $\overline{BE}$.
+As an alternative, we can try and **minimize the Bellman error** $\overline{BE}$.
 The point of zero Bellman error is, of course, the point of the real value function, so in the approximating case we should, at least, get close to it (see eq. on page 272).

 One disadvantage of this minimization is that it is the product of 2 expectations so **we need to sample the environment twice from the same state** (usually not possible) and in the approximating case values **still diverge** (see page 273).